Martin Hockey's End to End Walk: Land's End to John O'Groats

 Mike Salter describes the route I followed from Kinross to Perth, which was fine.
 Andrew McCloy (in his Cairngorms alternative) has a route by Forteviot, but it seems to involve more road walking than my and Mike Salter's route.

-David Cotton has a route to Crieff, with nice walking over the Ochil Hills but a lot of road walking before and after the hills.
+Linda Brackenbury and David Cotton have routes to Crieff, with nice walking over the Ochil Hills but some road walking before the hills.

 For an interesting variation from Dunfermline over the Ochil Hills to Aberfeldy, have a look at Jim's blog (walking north to south).